Language Models for Controllable DNA Sequence Design: The Proposed ATGC-Gen

 This autoregressive formulation naturally supports variable-length sequence generation, making it suitable for DNA design tasks with flexible output lengths.

 \paragraph{Masked Language Modeling.} In parallel, we consider an encoder-based training approach using masked language modeling (MLM), similar to BERT~\citep{devlin2019bert}.
 This formulation requires sequences of fixed length and is trained to recover randomly masked tokens in the input.
-Specifically, given an input sequence of DNA tokens $U = \{u_1, \cdots, u_n\}$ and property representation $\mathbf{H}_p$, we randomly select a subset of positions $\mathcal{M} \subset \{1, \cdots, n\}$ to mask, and train the model $F_\theta$ to reconstruct the original nucleotides at those positions:
+Specifically, given an input embedding sequence $\mathbf{H}_{\text{input}}$ (constructed from both property and DNA tokens as described in Section~\ref{sec:represent}), we randomly select a subset of positions $\mathcal{M} \subset \{1, \cdots, n\}$ to mask, and train the model $F_\theta$ to reconstruct the original nucleotides at those positions:

 where $\mathbf{H}_{\text{input}}$ is the full sequence embedding (property and DNA sequence with some tokens masked), and $F_\theta(\cdot)_i$ denotes the model prediction at position $i$.

 Although the masked language model objective requires fixed-length sequences and is not naturally suited for generation, it enables efficient parallel training and leverages bidirectional context, making it expressive and effective in some certain cases.